 Investments - A process involving all aspects of financial planning that helps an individual understand all the investments available, and their tax treatment to allow an individual to accumulate wealth in an appropriate way.

 Stocks & Shares ISAs - Stocks & Shares Individual Savings Accounts (Stocks & Shares ISAs) are investment accounts into which you can put certain types of investments to minimise the amount of tax you pay on them.
 You can put unit trusts, open-ended investment companies (OEICs), investment trusts, corporate bonds and government bonds in a stocks & shares ISA.
 You can also put individual shares in an ISA known as self-select ISAs which are usually offered by stockbrokers.
 Stocks & Shares ISAs are also called equity ISAs.

 Cash ISAs - Cash Individual Savings Accounts (Cash ISAs) are tax-free savings accounts.
 They work just like other savings accounts except there is no tax to pay on the interest you earn regardless of the tax rate of the individual.
 Cash ISAs are offered by banks, building societies and other financial organisations.
 They can be operated via a branch, by telephone or post and there are limits on how much you can save each tax year.

-NISA - From 1 July 2014, all existing ISAs were automatically converted to NISAs (New Individual Savings Accounts).
-The Government has removed the ruling that only half of your annual allowance can be saved in cash.
-NISAs now offer flexibility to the amount you can save in cash, stocks and shares or any combination of the two.
+ISA - From 1 July 2014 the Government has removed the ruling that only half of your annual allowance can be saved in cash.
+ISAs now offer flexibility to the amount you can save in cash, stocks and shares or any combination of the two.